Mortgage Q&A: “Pre-Qualification vs. Pre-Approval”

 And as I alluded to earlier in this post, it’s good to know where you stand as well.
 You might think you’re a sure shot at getting a mortgage, but surprises aren’t all that uncommon and mortgage guidelines change all the time.

 Just remember not to feel obligated to use the bank that furnishes the pre-approval letter for you!
+It’s entirely possible to go elsewhere, and even use the letter to get a better offer from a different lender.

-To summarize the difference between a pre-qualification letter and a pre-approval letter (for you lazy readers):
+To summarize, the difference between a pre-qualification letter and a pre-approval letter (for you lazy readers):

 - First step